-Autism SA aims to improve life outcomes for people on the autism spectrum by providing and facilitating the very best information, connections, expertise, education, services, support and a strong representative voice for people in our community.
+Autism SA has over 13,000 registered individuals on the autism spectrum.
+Autism SA’s workforce of currently over 290 staff provide a continually expanding range of quality services and supports, that are innovative and follow evidence based practice, to individuals across the lifespan, their families and professionals in a range of locations including the clinic, in-home, the community and schools.
+Autism SA aims to improve life outcomes for people on the spectrum by providing and facilitating the very best information, connections, expertise, education, services, support and a strong representative voice for people in our community.

-Autism SA is accredited and registered as a provider through:
+Autism SA is quality certified, and is a registered provider of:

 Do you find our information and services useful?